 The mission of the Center for Sports Law and Policy (CSLP/Center) is to integrate Thomas Jefferson School of Law (Thomas Jefferson) with, and prepare its students for employment in, the growing sports industry.
-With its emphasis on both professional, amateur and international sports law and policy, its location in San Diego, and its involvement with the three other centers of academic excellence at Thomas Jefferson, the Center is a major force in dealing with sports law and policy issues and preparing its students for involvement in the industry.
-Unlike any other Center located at a Law School in the United States, the CSLP is committed, through the hosting of conferences and preparing of whitepapers, to helping find solutions to the major problems in the sports industry.
+With its emphasis on both professional, amateur and international sports law and policy, its location in San Diego, and its involvement with the other centers of academic excellence at Thomas Jefferson, the Center is a major force in dealing with sports law and policy issues and preparing its students for involvement in the industry.
+Unlike any other center located at a Law School in the United States, the CSLP is committed, through the hosting of conferences and preparing of whitepapers, to helping find solutions to the major problems in the sports industry.
 As they are engaged in the work of the Center’s mission to help find viable solutions to the major problems confronting the sports industry in the 21st century, students learn skills as problem-solvers.
 Students participate in developing whitepapers, hosting conferences, competing and participating in law school competitions, specifically the CSLP-hosted National Sports Law Negotiation Competition, and studying sports law and policy in a curriculum specifically designed to emphasize problem-solving skills.

 The CSLP hosts and organizes the annual National Sports Law Negotiation Competition in San Diego, California, every September.